Sir Henry Wellcome Postdoctoral Fellowships

 More information about these roles can be found on the Glossary page.

 Resubmissions of full applications are not normally allowed.

-You should complete and submit a preliminary application form [Word 298KB] by the published deadline.
-The requested accompanying information should be included in the same form and emailed as a single Word or PDF document to email@example.com.
+If you intend to submit an application to the 15 May 2015 deadline, you should complete and submit a preliminary application form for the Sir Henry Wellcome Postdoctoral Fellowship [Word 298KB].
+The requested accompanying information should be included in the same form and emailed as a single Word or PDF document to firstname.lastname@example.org.
 You can send letters of support separately, but these should reach the Trust by the deadline and clearly state which application they are associated with.

 Your preliminary application will be assessed within four weeks of the submission deadline.
 If successful, you will be invited to submit a full application.